If your child stalls or refuses to go to bed at the right time, find out what you do to manage this bedtime resistance.

 If your child yells or calls out to you but remains in bed, remind them that it is bedtime or you can ignore them.
 If they continue to be upset, check on your child.
 Wait for as long or short a time as you wish.
 The visits should be brief (1 minute) and boring.
 Unless your child is frightened, don’t soothe or comfort your child during these visits and don’t get into a discussion.
 Calmly tell your child that it’s time to go to sleep.
 The purpose of returning to the room is to reassure your child that you are still there and to reassure you that your child is ok.

 If your child gets out of bed or comes out of their room, firmly and calmly return them to bed.
 For some children, simply returning them to bed multiple times works.
 For others, letting them know that if they get up again you will close the bedroom door can be effective.
-If your child gets out of bed, put him back in bed and close the door for a brief period (1 minute to start).
+If your child gets out of bed, put them back in bed and close the door for a brief period (1 minute to start).
 After 1 minute, open the door.
 If your child is in bed, praise them and leave the door open.
 If they are up, put them back in bed and close the door again but leave it closed for a longer time, increasing the time by a few minutes each time they get up.
 Don’t lock your child in their room.
 The goal is to teach your child to stay in bed, not to punish or scare them.

 Can rewarding positive behaviour help?